vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ### Step 4 & 5: JVM options & Java System Properties

-These steps allows you to defines JVM arguments and system properties used when running this particular simulation.
+These steps allow you to define the JVM arguments and system properties used when running this particular simulation.
 You can choose to override the global properties.

 {{< img src="create-simulation4.png" alt="Create simulation - Step 4" >}}
 {{< img src="create-simulation5.png" alt="Create simulation - Step 5" >}}